alienflip/degenDeploy/README.md

 ## Deploy and fund mixer

-> `deployNativeAnchor.js`: This script will deploy a new mixer, using the wallet in `.env`.
+> `deployNativeAnchor.js`: This script will deploy a new mixer, using the wallet in `.env`

-> `multipleDeposit.js`: This script will fund a new mixer with lots of harmonyONE, using the wallet in `.env`.
+> `multipleDeposit.js`: This script will fund a new mixer with lots of harmonyONE, using the wallet in `.env`
->  > NOTE: this is obviously not what should be done in production, as it is obvious who is adding and removing funds.
-In production, all deposits should come from different addresses.
+>  > NOTE: this is not what should be done in production, as it is obvious who is adding and removing funds.
+In production, all deposits should come from different addresses over a period of time.
 This is for demo purposes.

 ```
 cd scripts